Kremlikv/Wordbaker/README.txt

 Now user can create an empety table.
 Upload is a separate php.
 In Edit.php you can delete the editable tables - and add new words.

+FILE EXPLORER
+We created a nicer file explorer.

+PIXABAY
+I got an API and now we can add images to the quiz.